 Knowing how to choose a medical school is a crucial part of planning your medical education.
 The most important question to ask yourself is, “Which is the best medical school for me?”
 When evaluating schools to add to their application list, aspiring medical students should select schools that offer programs that can be customized to meet their personal requirements and learning style.

 How to choose a medical school

-Factors to consider when choosing a medical school include: the type of curriculum, cost, admissions options and state residency restrictions.
+Some important factors that come into play when thinking about how to choose a medical school: the type of curriculum, cost, admissions options and state residency restrictions.
 Here are some helpful guidelines to follow before you apply:

 - Create a list of medical schools based on the curriculum offered, course structure and teaching style.
 Decide on your preferred location.
 For example, a city, campus or collegiate setting.